Some of our policies in simpler words:

 - have your personal information removed from our database, or

 - see the information we have about you,

 simply contact us at [email protected].

-- Although we have youth members, our website and social media are meant to be used by members 13 and over.
+- Although we have youth members, our website and social media are meant to be used by members 13 years old and over.

 - If you have concerns or questions about how we use or store your personal information, please continue reading below or contact us.

-- The information on our website and social media is for educational purposes and entertainment only.
-Please contact an appropriate professional should you need help with your animals.
+- The information on our website, social media, other media, etc. or through messages, emails, calls, or printed materials, etc. is for educational purposes and entertainment only.
+Please contact an appropriate professional should you need help with your animals or business.

 While we have always respected our members’ privacy, we have strengthened our commitment to protecting personal information as a result of British Columbia’s Personal Information Protection Act (PIPA).
 PIPA, which came into effect on January 1, 2004, sets out the ground rules for how B.C. not-for-profit organisations may collect, use and disclose personal information.

 We will inform you of why and how we collect, use and disclose your personal information, obtain your consent where required, and only handle your personal information in a manner that a reasonable person would consider appropriate in the circumstances.

 This Personal Information Protection Policy, in compliance with PIPA, outlines the principles and practices we will follow in protecting your personal information.
 Our privacy commitment includes ensuring the accuracy, confidentiality, and security of your personal information, and allowing you to request access to, and correction of, your personal information.